 - psychiatric consultation

-Our services are for persons 16 years of age or more who live in the United Counties of Prescott-Russell.
+You can receive services if you are 16 years of age or older and live in the United Counties of Prescott-Russell.

-Simply contact us by telephone or in person.
-A family physician or community organization can also refer patients to our services.
-We provide psychiatric consultations at the request of physicians.
+It is possible to request services by contacting us by phone or in person.
+A family doctor or a community organization can also refer the patient to our services.
+We offer psychiatric consultations following a referral from physicians.

-We provide our services by appointment only.
+Services are available by appointment only, from 8:00 a.m. to 4:00 p.m.
 We are not an emergency service.

 2741 Chamberland Street